Networked Information Aggregation via Machine Learning: Introduction

 We sketch our analysis here, because it isolates two key ``orthogonality'' requirements of the learning process that lets us generalize our theorems beyond linear regression.
 For notational brevity, in the definitions below and elsewhere we use $f$ and $g$ as shorthand for $f(z)$ and $g(z)$, where in general $z$ consists of the features directly observable to an agent/model as well as the predictions of their parents, and the expectations are with respect to the distribution on $x,y$. \begin{enumerate} \item \textbf{Multiaccuracy}: A predictor $f$ is said to satisfy \emph{multiaccuracy} \citep{multicalibration,multiaccuracy} with respect to a collection of functions $G$ if each function $g \in \cG$ is orthogonal to $f$'s residuals:

 \item \textbf{Self-Orthogonality}: A predictor $f$ is said to satisfy self-orthogonality if it is orthogonal to its own residuals:

-\end{enumerate} We show that a predictor $f$ that is multiaccurate with respect to a collection of functions $G$ and also self-orthogonal has mean squared error that is at most that of the optimal function in $G$\footnote{For binary classification problems, it is known that multiaccuracy together with calibration is sufficient to yield accuracy competitive with the best model in $G$ \cite{gopalan2023loss,casacuberta2025global}.
-Calibration is a substantially stronger condition than self-orthogonality, and implies it.
-To obtain calibrated multiaccuracy we would need the learners to step outside of the class of linear models --- but linear regression automatically guarantees self-orthogonality.} --- this is a consequence of the simple MSE decomposition that we give in Lemma \ref{lem:mse_decomposition}:
+This is what \cite{gopalan2022low} call ``degree 2 calibration''. \end{enumerate} We use the fact that a predictor $f$ that is multiaccurate with respect to a collection of functions $G$ and also self-orthogonal has mean squared error that is at most that of the optimal function in $G$ --- this is a consequence of the simple MSE decomposition that we state in Lemma \ref{lem:mse_decomposition}:

+and is closely related to a theorem from \cite{gopalan2022low} showing that ``degree 2 multicalibration'' suffices for error optimality within a class $G$ in squared error.
+Our requirements are slightly weaker\footnote{In fact, their proof (Propostion A.1 of \cite{gopalan2022low}) also only uses these two conditions.
+We call out the weaker statement here explicitely because these weaker properties --- but not full degree 2 multicalibration --- follow ``for free'' from linear regression, which is important for our application.} --- multiaccuracy is what \cite{gopalan2022low} call degree 1 multicalibration, and so we need only ``degree 1 multicalibration'' and ``degree 2 calibration'', echoing recent work on relaxing multicalibration requirements to ``calibrated multiaccuracy'' requirements \citep{gopalan2023loss,casacuberta2025global}.

 Linear regression always produces a predictor $f$ that is multiaccurate with respect to all linear functions of its inputs --- this is a direct consequence of the first order optimality conditions of squared error, and is a standard method for obtaining multiaccurate predictions \citep{gopalan2023loss}.
 Since $f$ is itself a linear function of its inputs, this in particular means that linear regression also always produces a self-orthogonal predictor.